securade/yolov7face/README.md

 ```

 ## Getting Started
-You can set your face detector and anonymizer up and running by following these steps:
+Take the following steps to set your face detector and anonymizer up and running:

 ### Define model configurations
 First, you need to define your face detector model configurations by initializing and instance of `YOLOv7Configs`